jpc0rrea/nlw-happy-omnistack/README.md

 ## 🔄 My updates

-- Shimmer effect on the mobile Orphanage Details page
+- Shimmer effect on the mobile Orphanage Details page.